insight-creative/insight-creative-2018/work/_posts/2000-02-24-pti-assorted-projects.md

 From a multiple-state digital billboard campaign to recruit new drivers to driver safety and orientation videos, Insight provided the guidance to find and retain quality drivers.

-In addition, Insight designed dynamic interior graphics to highlight PTI’s building interior and trade show graphics, logos and animations to support PTI’s brand when they take their message on the road.
+In addition, Insight designed dynamic interior graphics to highlight PTI’s building interior and trade show graphics, logos, animations, and T-shirts to support PTI’s brand when they take their message on the road.

 <div class="images">